valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 # MediaWiki Orphanizer bot

 This software is an Italian Wikipedia bot.
 It delinks page titles.
-Infos:
+Info:

 * https://it.wikipedia.org/wiki/Utente:OrfanizzaBot